hazelcast/hazelcast-wm/README.md

 # Defining Session Expiry

-Hazelcast automatically removes sessions from the cluster if the sessions are expired on the Web Container.
+Hazelcast automatically removes sessions from the cluster if sessions are expired on the Web Container.
 This removal is done by `com.hazelcast.web.SessionListener`, which is an implementation of `javax.servlet.http.HttpSessionListener`.
+Session is not removed instantly because it might be active in other nodes of the cluster.
+It's done after the period of time specified by `session-ttl-seconds` on `WebFilter` passes (or `max-idle-seconds` element in your `hazelcast.xml` on the server side [if client/server mode is used](#client-mode-vs-p2p-mode)).

 Default session expiration configuration depends on the Servlet Container that is being used.
 You can also define it in your web.xml.